zzts/Python_SI1145/README.md

 Please support Adafruit (though I have no connection to them) and open-source hardware by purchasing products from Adafruit!

-Written by Joe Gutting.
+Written by kent NX7H based on the work of Joe Gutting.
 MIT license, all text above must be included in any redistribution.

 Credit to Adafruit for their Arduino SI1145 library as well as their Adafruit GPIO I2C library.
 Also to Tony Dicola for his BMP python library which I used as a template.